-Resolving this can be done by organizing which elements of the site should be optimized for faster loading times and better user experience.
+Resolving this can be done by organizing which elements of the site should be optimized for faster loading times and a better user experience.

 Aside from that, check whether the server is down or is operating slower than usual.
 This can occur if multiple users are attempting to access the server at once and a possible response to this is to upgrade it as soon as possible.